chrisl8/ArloBot/README.md

 ## Basic usage instructions: ##
 1. Build your ArloBot!
 2. Get the SimpleIDE installed on a computer and load the code from the Propeller folder into your Activity Board.
 You can do this from Windows or Linux.
 I find it handy to have SimpleIDE running on my ROS laptop on board the Arlo though to make code updates easy.
+3. Install Ubuntu on a laptop to ride on the ArloBot, and optionally also on a "workstation."
+I use a "Workstation" for anything that needs a GUI, and I use SSH to connect to the laptop and run anything that does not.
+My "Workstation" is an Oracle VirtualBox installation of Ubuntu, which I find works great for RVIZ on my Windows desktop.
 3. Install ROS Indigo on a Ubuntu laptop that can connect via USB to your Activity Board: http://wiki.ros.org/indigo/Installation/Ubuntu
 You will also need the Turtlebot packages, as I use that code when I can: